link1905/system-design-101/content/docs/system-administration/system-protection/data-security.md

 ```

 This strategy requires additional support for securely sharing keys between client devices.
-Since keys are stored locally, changing or losing devices can result in key—and therefore data loss.
+Since keys are stored locally, changing or losing devices can result in key, and therefore data loss.